yoasyo25/ruby-submissions/1710-b/1module/event_reporter/cameron_johnson.md

 ### 1. Ruby Syntax & Style

 Expectations:

-- [ ] Applies appropriate attribute encapsulation
+- [x] Applies appropriate attribute encapsulation
-- [ ] Developer creates instance and local variables appropriately
+- [x] Developer creates instance and local variables appropriately
-- [ ] Naming follows convention (is idiomatic)
+- [x] Naming follows convention (is idiomatic)
-- [ ] Ruby methods used are logical and readable
+- [x] Ruby methods used are logical and readable
 - [ ] Developer implements best-choice enumerable methods
-- [ ] Code is indented properly
+- [x] Code is indented properly
-- [ ] Code does not exceed 80 characters per line
+- [x] Code does not exceed 80 characters per line

-* 4: Above expectations
-* 3: Meets expectations
 * 2: Below expectations
-* 1: Well-below expectations

 ### 2. Breaking Logic into Components

 Expectations:

 - [ ] Code is effectively broken into methods & classes
-- [ ] Developer writes methods less than 7 lines
+- [x] Developer writes methods less than 7 lines
 - [ ] No more than 3 methods break the principle of SRP

-* 4: Above expectations
-* 3: Meets expectations
 * 2: Below expectations
-* 1: Well-below expectations

 ### 3. Test-Driven Development

 Expectations:

 - [ ] Each method is tested
 - [ ] Functionality is accurately covered
 - [ ] Tests implement Ruby syntax & style
 - [ ] Balances unit and integration tests
 - [ ] Evidence of edge cases testing
 - [ ] Test Coverage metrics are present (SimpleCov)
 - [ ] A test RakeTask is implemented

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
 * 1: Well-below expectations

 ### 4. Functionality

 Expectations:

 - [ ] Application meets all requirements (extension not req'd)

-* 4: Above expectations
-* 3: Meets expectations
-* 2: Below expectations
 * 1: Well-below expectations